umbraco/UmbracoDocs/umbraco-cms/tutorials/creating-an-xml-site-map.md

 There are different ways of approaching this task.
 The best approach will be determined by the size of your site, and your preference for implementing functionality in Umbraco.

-In this tutorial we are going to write the code directly in a Template using Razor and `IPublishedContent`.
+In this tutorial, we are going to write the code directly in a Template using Razor and `IPublishedContent`.
 You may want to take a different approach, like using route hijacking to write the code in an MVC controller.

-Throughout this tutorial we will:
+Throughout this tutorial, we will:

 * Create a new Document Type called 'XmlSiteMap' that is to be used for the sitemap content page,
-* Create a Document Type composition, containing a consistent set of sitemap related properties and
+* Create a Document Type composition, containing a consistent set of sitemap-related properties and
 * Build a Razor template view the generate the sitemap entries based on different criteria and filters.

 ## 1. Create an XmlSiteMap Document Type

-In this first step of the tutorial we will be creating a new Document Type for our sitemap page.
+In this first step of the tutorial, we will be creating a new Document Type for our sitemap page.

 ![View of the properties defined on the finished XmlSiteMap Document Type](images/v8/create-sitemap-doctype.png "View of the properties defined on the finished XmlSiteMap Document Type")